SunnyMass/DCVC-DT/README.md

 This repository adds **`test_video_y_latent_optimized.py`** only: copy it into the **DCVC-DC project root** (next to `test_video.py`).

-# TODO
-We will gradually open-source the project components in the following order:
+# Update (Training code Released!)
+We have fully open-sourced the training code and partial binaries to support the community and promote academic research.
+- [x] **Training Code:** Released!
+The DCVC-DC decoder currently lacks cross-platform support, and decoding may fail across different devices even on identical hardware models.
+To address this, we provide the full training code to facilitate your own training and evaluation.
-- [X] Release the binaries for HEVC **Class C and D**.
-(Note: You can directly use the DCVC-DC decoder to decode these bitstreams and compare the performance.)
+- [x] **Binaries for HEVC Class C and D:** Released.
+You can use the DCVC-DC decoder to decode these bitstreams.
+Please be mindful of the cross-device limitations mentioned above.
-- [ ] Release the binaries for HEVC **Class B** and other **1080p** sequences.
-(Note: You can directly use the DCVC-DC decoder to decode these bitstreams and compare the performance.)
-- [ ] Release the **training code**.

 ## Introduction